Should you buy an in frame kitchen?

 Why you should buy an in frame kitchen:

-The big reason to go for an in frame kitchen is, quite simply, that it looks fantastic.
+The big reason to go for one is, quite simply, that it looks fantastic.
 There’s something about those framed doors that oozes class, offering what could be taken for the ultimate bespoke look.

 That’s a compelling argument, but unfortunately it’s not the whole story.
-There are several good reasons why an in frame kitchen is not as attractive as it looks.
+There are several good reasons why you shouldn’t buy one.
+These are as follows:

 Cost